jquadrino/madeira/README.md

 Madeira
 ======

-A GStreamer plugin for video intelligence using Segment-Anything v2 with ONNX runtime in python.
+A GStreamer plugin for video intelligence using Segment-Anything v2 with ONNX runtime in rust and python.

 ## Models